FOdeks/hashicorp-certified-terraform-associate/18-Exam-Registration/README.md

 - If you are on MAC, you need to provide additional permissions when it asks to run system check like
 - Connect Webcam or your laptop inbuilt cam
 - Connect Microphone (No Head-Phones)
-- Connect wired ehternet line to your laptop or dekstop for good internet speed
+- Connect wired ethernet line to your laptop or desktop for good internet speed
 - As a fail back internet, enable mobile hotspot on your mobile and put that outside your room to avoid distractions
 - Install PSI Secure Browser